Transforming how we work to build beloved economies

 This multi-year inquiry offered longitudinal analysis of practices that support “breakout innovation” —and how such practices can create ripple effects within and beyond the enterprises, including affecting broader economic systems over time.

-We are grateful to the philanthropic support, the pro-bono contributions, the generosity of spirit, and profound insight shared by so many people to make this collaborative learning effort possible.
+To the philanthropic support, the pro-bono contributions, the generosity of spirit, and profound insight shared by so many people to make this collaborative learning effort possible.